 A city’s temperature plays a big role in its suitability for dogs.

 You can probably find ways to help your dog remain comfortable in any city in the lower 48, but most dogs will appreciate moderate temperatures.

 Additionally, some dogs are just not cut out for certain locations due to their breeds or coat.
-Dallas is not an ideal home for long-haired huskies; Buffalo isn’t a great location for Chihuahuas.
+Dallas is not an ideal home for long-haired huskies (which is a shame, as Dallas has tons of great dog parks, as well as restaurants and bars); Buffalo isn’t a great location for Chihuahuas.

 5. Walkable Neighborhoods